geoelectric/ui_auto_best_practice/uiabp.md

     def test_wizard(back_and_forth=False):
         wizard = Wizard.launch()

         …verify page state…
         wizard.change_stuff()
         wizard.next()

         if back_and_forth:
             wizard.previous()
             …verify state still there…
             wizard next()

         …verify page state…
         wizard.change_stuff()
         wizard next()

         if back_and_forth:
             wizard.previous()
             …verify state still there…
             wizard next()

         …verify page state…
         wizard.change_stuff()
         # etc

 ###### Why Not?

-1. Complexity obscures test flow.
-Can kind of tell what the back_and_forth version does, but not the regular version.
+1. Complexity obscures the test flow.
+We can kind of tell what the back_and_forth version does, but it's much more difficult to understand the regular version.

-2. Combines two scenarios: advance through wizard, and go back and forth to check for data retention on each page.
-Not cohesive.
-Function = one intent.
+2. This combines two distinct scenarios: advance through wizard; and go back and forth to check for data retention on each page.
+This is not cohesive.
+A cohesive function serves one intent.

 This should be two different tests.